 So, in a time where bricks and mortar stores fear replacement by online competition, why not embrace this tactic?

-Here are some key considerations and questions to ask when adding some gamification to your retail strategy:
+Key considerations when adding gamification to your retail strategy.

 - Are you enhancing the customer’s experience or distracting from it?